ACT — Trinsic

 What matters most to you?

 Values in ACT are chosen directions for living, not destinations to arrive at.
 This exercise guides you through eight life domains.
-For each one, reflect on what you would want to stand for in that area, and rate how important it is to you.

 Why this exercise